CNU-ACM/Bylaws/README.md

 Executive Council.

 ## Article VIII – Committees
-The Standing Committee shall be:
+The Standing Committees shall be:

 The Program Committee, which shall plan and arrange meetings of the chapter in accordance with membership interest and the aims of this chapter as set forth in Article II; and shall prepare a calendar of regularly scheduled meetings each year.